ArtInLines/setlXC/Spec.md

 	Str,      // Data: String
 	Int,      // Data: String of Int
 	Float,    // Data: String of Float
-	Iden,	  // Data: String
+	Iden;	  // Data: String
 } nodeType;

-typedef struct type {
+typedef struct baseType { // See chapter 4 for an overview of these base types
-	// @Incomplete
+	Int,
+	Float,
+	Rational,
+	Bool,
+	String,
+	Om,
+	List,
+	Set,
+	Proc,
+	Any,
+	None;
-} type;
+} baseType;

 typedef struct astNode {
-	nodeType  node;
+	nodeType  id;
 	loc       start;
 	loc       end;
 	astNode  *data;   // Single data point, usually an Identifier/Index/Property - can be om astNode   args[]; // List of arguments to the astNode.
-Depends on the type of the node (see nodeType definition above) type     *t;      // Is om before verification phase } astNode;
+Depends on the exprType of the node (see nodeType definition above) } astNode;
 ```